Bohlale-Mabonga/Bohlale-Mabonga/README.md

 ### ⚽ Sports Live

-A real-time football tracking platform built with React, Node.js, MongoDB, and REST APIs.
+A real-time football tracking platform built with React, Node.js, MongoDB, and REST APIs for live scores, match events, and football data.

 </td>